 Carefree Fine Arts & Wine Festival: Artists and wine makers gather in the desert town of Carefree, right outside of Scottsdale, to celebrate fine wine and fine art.

-Phoenix Jazz & Blues Festival: A Phoenix institution after many successful years, the Phoenix Jazz & Blues Festival brings together local musicians and world renowned artists for an entire day of great music.
+Phoenix Jazz & Blues Festival: A Phoenix institution after many successful years, local musicians and world renowned artists come together for an entire day of great music.

 NASCAR: Subway Fresh 500: NASCAR comes to Phoenix with the Subway Fresh 500.
 Grab a cooler and head to the track to watch racing legends battle it out on the track.

-Queen Creek Peach Festival: It's not quite Georgia, but the Queen Creek Peach Festival comes a close second.
-Enjoy freshly picked whole fruit or sample some amazing pies, tarts, preserves, and much more.
+Queen Creek Peach Festival: Enjoy freshly picked whole fruit or sample some amazing pies, tarts, preserves, and much more.

 AVP Tempe Open: It's not quite "beach" volleyball, but the weather is right!
 The AVP Tempe Open brings beach volleyball's brightest stars to Tempe.